Books & Essays

 William F. Nolan's The Black Mask Boys is a collection of vintage detective fiction that pays tribute to many masters of the hard-boiled school and the legacy of Black Mask, the magazine that made them famous.
 W. Morrow, 1985.

-In Belarski: Pulp Art Masters, John Gunnison captures the remarkable versatility of the pulp artist Rudolph Belarski, as seen through the range of his paintings for the covers of Thrilling Mystery, Wings, War Birds, and many other pulps.
+In Belarski: Pulp Art Masters, John Gunnison explores the remarkable range, versatility, and influence of artist Rudolph Belarski, as seen through his covers for Thrilling Mystery, Wings, War Birds, and many other pulps.
 Adventure House, 2003.